paulruesing/battery-load-profile-analysis-placeholder/README.md

-A Python machine learning pipeline for **unsupervised segmentation and interpretation of customer load profiles** from operational field data of residential solar-powered battery systems, to enable utilisation and profitability insights at scale.
+A Python machine learning pipeline for **unsupervised segmentation and interpretation of customer load profiles** from operational field data of residential solar-powered battery systems, developed in collaboration with an external energy industry partner and in support of an ongoing academic publication.
+The framework processes large-scale, minute-resolution BMS logs across hundreds of real-world systems to deliver utilisation and profitability insights at scale.

 ---